37305562/vagrant-mesos-cluster/README.md

 #### Service

 So, you have a cluster!
-Now, its time to test it.
-For that we have a little SpringBoot REST service which calculates a value of N Fibonacci number.
-The point is it does it in dynamic programming manner - by invocation of another instances of itself (which are deployed into the cluster).
+Now, it's time to test it.
+For that we have a little SpringBoot REST service which calculates the value of N-th Fibonacci number.
+The point is it does it in a dynamic programming manner, i.e. by invocation of another instances of itself (which are deployed into the cluster).
 So, that is a quite interesting example for testing.

 A Docker image with the service is already published into DockerHub as `krestjaninoff/fibonacci-service`.